 Who walkd among the Stones of Fire" (E 258)

-Blake's source for the Covering Cherub was Ezekiel, but Ezekiel's might have been Genesis 3:
+Although Blake's source for the Covering Cherub was Ezekiel, Genesis 3:23 might have been Ezekiel's source:

 In The Marriage of Heaven and Hell Blake had this to say about the Covering Cherub:

-"The cherub with his flaming sword is hereby commanded to leave his guard at tree of life, and when he does, the whole creation will be consumed, and appear infinite, and holy whereas it now appears finite & corrupt" (Marriage of Heaven and Hell, plate 14).
-This shows what Blake thought of the biblical story of the Fall.
-In his myth the Fall occurs when man is kicked out of Eden (or just falls asleep), but so does the Return.
+For the cherub with his flaming sword is hereby commanded to leave his guard at the tree of life, and when he does, the whole creation will be consumed, and appear infinite. and holy whereas it now appears finite & corrupt."
+(Marriage of Heaven and Hell, Plate 14)

-There's a great deal more to be said about the story of the Fall, especially about the Tree of Good and Evil; I'll tell you more about the Tree if you encourage me,
+There's a great deal more to be said about the story of the Fall, especially about the Tree of Good and Evil; I'll tell you more about the Tree at a later date.